US House leader and Taiwan president meet as China protests - KESQ

 For Tsai, this was the most sensitive stop on a weeklong journey meant to shore up alliances with the U.S. and Central America.
 The U.S. House speaker is second in line of succession to the president.
 No speaker is known to have met with a Taiwan president on U.S. soil since the U.S. broke off formal diplomatic relations.

-Chinese officials have pledged a sharp but unspecified response to the meeting with McCarthy, but there was no immediate reaction from China on Wednesday, a holiday there.
+Chinese officials have pledged a sharp but unspecified response to the meeting with McCarthy.

+Later Wednesday, China said it “firmly opposes and strongly condemns” Tsai’s visit, in a statement by China’s official Xinhua News Agency.

+China will take “resolute and forceful measures to defend national sovereignty and territorial integrity,” the statement said, citing an unnamed Foreign Ministry spokesperson.
+It urged the U.S. “not to walk further down the wrong and dangerous road.”

+There was no sign of a large-scale military response as of Thursday morning as China had done previously.

-However, Chinese vessels have started a joint patrol and inspection operation in the central and northern waters of the Taiwan Strait, state media announced Wednesday morning.
-Taiwan’s Ministry of National Defense said Wednesday evening it had also tracked the Chinese Army’s Shandong aircraft carrier passing through the Bashi Strait, to Taiwan’s southeast.
+Chinese vessels were engaged in a joint patrol and inspection operation in the Taiwan Strait that will last three days, state media said Thursday morning.
+Taiwan’s Ministry of National Defense said Wednesday evening it had tracked the China’s Shandong aircraft carrier passing through the Bashi Strait, to Taiwan’s southeast.

 The Biden administration insists there is nothing provocative about this visit by Tsai, which is the latest of a half-dozen to the U.S.